Victor Feguer: March 15, 1963

 For his last meal, Feguer requested a single olive with the pit still in it.
 He told guards he hoped an olive tree would sprout from his grave "as a sign of peace".

 On March 14, 1963, Feguer sat in an all-night vigil with a Roman Catholic priest.
 Between 4 and 5 in the morning of March 15, Feguer was given a new suit for his execution.
 Two guards escorted him to the execution room, and he was executed by hanging.
 The witnesses included an Associated Press journalist and John Ely, then a member of the Iowa House of Representatives, whose witnessing of the execution reinforced his opposition to the death penalty, leading him to work to abolish the state death penalty in Iowa, which occurred in 1965, but which had no effect on the federal law under which Feguer had been executed.
 After Feguer was pronounced dead, authorities found the pit from the olive in one of his suit pockets.

 The body was removed by a local funeral home.
 Feguer's death certificate listed "Execution.
 Fracture Cervical Spinal Column" as the cause of death.
-Feguer was buried in an unmarked grave in Fort Madison City Cemetery in Iowa wearing a second new suit that was provided for his burial.
+Feguer is buried in an unmarked grave in Fort Madison City Cemetery in Iowa wearing a second new suit that was provided for his burial.

 Aftermath

 Victor Feguer would be the last person to be executed in Iowa (but not the last executed for a crime committed in the state).
 After Feguer's death, it would be nearly 40 years until the next federal execution – that of Timothy McVeigh, carried out on June 11, 2001, in Terre Haute, Indiana.

 Iowa abolished capital punishment for all crimes in 1965.
 Over the years, several attempts have been made to reinstate the death penalty in Iowa.
 This became a major issue in the 1994 election, as a young girl had recently been murdered, as well as in 2005 after the murder of another young girl.
 However, the legislature declined to reinstate capital punishment.

 The next Iowa crime to result in the death penalty was handed in 2005 to Dustin Lee Honken and Angela Jane Johnson following the 1993 murder of five people in a continuing criminal enterprise, which is a federal offense and thus eligible for the federal death penalty.
-Johnson had her sentence commuted in 2012, but Honken was executed in 2020, like McVeigh, at the United States Penitentiary in Terre Haute, Indiana, as is the standard for a federal execution.
+Johnson had her sentence commuted to life without parole in 2012, but Honken was executed in 2020, like McVeigh, at the United States Penitentiary in Terre Haute, Indiana, as is the standard for a federal execution.

 Previous Iowa Governor Tom Vilsack made it clear that he would veto legislation that would restore capital punishment, even if it was only on a limited basis.
 As of 2024 Iowa is one of 23 U.S. states to have completely abolished capital punishment.